Maintain Satisfactory Academic Progress in Northwestern's Pritzker School of Law

 All periods of enrollment, including Summer Term, are counted toward the maximum number of terms.
 Periods of academic leave or non-enrollment will not count against the maximum terms of enrollment.

 Remedial and repeated coursework is counted in the same manner as all other coursework for the purposes of Satisfactory Academic Progress.

 Students who earn credits through a consortium/contractual agreement do not qualify for additional terms of eligibility.

-Students who have completed all required coursework for his or her degree but have has yet received the degree or cannot receive further federal or state financial aid for that program.
+Students who have completed all required coursework for his or her degree but has not yet received the degree cannot receive further federal or state financial aid for that program.